-Qualified Charitable Distribution (QCD) - If you are age 701/2 or older, you can make direct transfers of up to \$100,000 per year from your IRA to a qualified charity and exclude the amount transferred from your taxable income.
+Qualified Charitable Distribution (QCD) - If you are age 701/2 or older, you can make direct transfers of up to \$105,000 per year from your IRA to a qualified charity and exclude the amount transferred from your taxable income.
 QCDs may also count toward satisfying your required minimum distributions (RMDs) for the year.

-Starting in 2023, you can make a one-time QCD of up to \$50,000 to certain split-interest entities, including charitable remainder annuity trusts, charitable remainder unitrusts and charitable gift annuities.
-However, the \$50,000 would be part of the \$100,000 QCD annual limit.
+You can also make a one-time QCD of up to \$53,000 to certain split-interest entities, including charitable remainder annuity trusts, charitable remainder unitrusts and charitable gift annuities.
+However, the \$53,000 would be part of the \$105,000 QCD annual limit.